bardie1/linktame-client/README.md

 ### Richard Athey

-Richard contributed to the backend of this application which can be found here.
+Richard contributed to the backend of this application which can be found [here](https://github.com/RichAth/linktame-api)
-Richard is currently a xxxx and enjoys writing code in xxxx and xxxxx.
+Richard is currently a programer at Bit Ant Studios and enjoys writing code in Python, C, and C++.
+And enjoys designing backend architectures.

 [LinkedIn](https://www.linkedin.com/in/richard-athey-aa8285122/)
 [GitHub](https://github.com/RichAth)